Soyvolon/DSharpPlus.SlashCommands/README.md

 A SlashCommand implementation for DSharpPlus.
 This does not connect to the gateway and gateway events or HTTP post events must be handled by the client.

 # Notices
-### Command parameters are not implemented, parse these yourself from the interaction context
+### While commands will be added to Discord, not all limit checks are done by this utility.
+Please make sure you are not violating them yourself by checking the limits [here](#command-limits).
 ### Standard DI is not implemented, the IServiceProvider is how you can get services as of right now
 ### You cant add services to the IServiceProvider at the moment, but it does have a logger for logging.